How to Appeal Workers' Compensation Claims in Maryland

 A workers’ compensation appeals attorney can help you with your appeal by ensuring that your claim is timely filed with your employer or its insurer, or if your claim is denied by your employer or its insurer, with the Maryland Workers’ Compensation Commission.

 If the commission issues a notice of dispute, a workers’ compensation attorney can help you prepare a strong, persuasive case to make to the workers’ compensation commissioner in order to seek the benefits you have been wrongly denied.

 If a hearing before a commissioner results in a continued denial of benefits, a workers’ compensation attorney can advise you as to the best strategy to appeal the denial of you claim, whether that be to file a request for rehearing, a notice of appeal to the circuit court, or both.
-If you must take your workers’ compensation claim to court, a workers’ compensation attorney can vigorously advocate on your behalf for the benefits you deserve.
+If you must take your workers’ compensation claim to court, our workers’ compensation attorney from Trollinger Law can vigorously advocate on your behalf for the benefits you deserve.